5 Reasons Why do school buses stop at train tracks?

 School buses need to stop at railroad crossings that have cameras on them.
 Cameras are attached to the bus to ensure students behave on the bus while traveling to and from school.
 Cameras allow the school bus driver to monitor the students who might be acting up and misbehaving.

-They also give a better view of covered areas where children may be hiding when they should not.
+They also give a better view of covered areas where children may hide when they should not.
 The cameras also provide a much clearer picture of any student’s facial expressions that may alert an administrator about their child’s mood.

 Conclusion